DEFRA/ai-data-development-standards/docs/guides/rag.md

 Hints:

-- Remember to reduct PII from real documents
+- Remember to redact PII from real documents
 - Have at least two documents for each document type
 - If using synthetic documents, ensure they are as close to real data as possible
 - You can use LLMs to help evaluate the document quality